rossanx/akfs/docs/journal.md

              G - write fakekernel.bin to second sector H - run qemu with all the parameters

-             So just go to the directory src/bootloader and type:
+             So, just go to the directory src/bootloader and type:

                 make clean; make ; make test; make run